PHEN

 THE OUTCOMES

-What used to chew on for weeks closes in days.
-Triage and sizing run while the crew sleeps.
+Quick tickets that used to chew on for weeks close in days.
+Triage, scoping, code, and review run while the crew sleeps.

 Tests + reviews,